Nosedive in new car sales blamed on fuel, living costs

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The MIA said numbers were likely to stay subdued in coming months due to clean car taxes.
+The MIA said numbers were likely to stay subdued in coming months due to clean vehicle taxes.

 Despite their unpopularity with some climate activists, SUVs made up the majority of all vehicles sold in July.